joebew42/joebew42.github.io/about.md

 ## How am I used to work ?

 I prefer to play and work with people, as a team.
 Better if we where in the same workplace.
-I am not used to work alone.

 The [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) plays an important role during my typical work day.
 It helps me to keep tracks of the effort required to complete a task of the day, with the outcome that at the end of my day I have a clear picture of what I have done, and a measure of the effective time spent on a particular activity, that I may use as feedback to improve the way I organize my next day's activities schedule.